Lewis's trilemma: Jesus' claims to divinity

 The argument relies on the assumption that Jesus claimed to be God, something that most biblical scholars and historians do not believe to be true.
 A frequent criticism is that Lewis's trilemma depends on the veracity of the scriptural accounts of Jesus's statements and miracles.
 The trilemma rests on the interpretation of New Testament authors' depiction of the life of Jesus; a widespread objection is that the statements by Jesus recorded in the Gospels are being misinterpreted, and do not constitute claims to divinity.
 According to the biblical scholar Bart D. Ehrman, it is historically inaccurate that Jesus called himself God, so Lewis's premise of accepting that very claim is problematic.
 Ehrman stated that it is a mere legend that the historical Jesus called himself God, and that this was unknown to Lewis since he never was a professional Bible scholar.

 In Honest to God, John A. T. Robinson, then Bishop of Woolwich, criticizes Lewis's approach, questioning the idea that Jesus intended to claim divinity: "It is, indeed, an open question whether Jesus claimed to be Son of God, let alone God".
 John Hick, writing in 1993, argued that this "once popular form of apologetic" was ruled out by changes in New Testament studies, citing "broad agreement" that scholars do not today support the view that Jesus claimed to be God, quoting as examples Michael Ramsey (1980), C. F. D. Moule (1977), James Dunn (1980), Brian Hebblethwaite (1985), and David Brown (1985).
 Larry Hurtado, who argues that the followers of Jesus within a very short period developed an exceedingly high level of devotional reverence to Jesus, at the same time says that there is no evidence that Jesus himself demanded or received such cultic reverence.
 According to Gerd Lüdemann, the broad consensus among modern New Testament scholars is that the proclamation of the divinity of Jesus was a development within the earliest Christian communities.

+Donald S. Williams wrote "It is unfair to take a paragraph aimed at a lay audience and complain that it is inadequate to deal with people who have a more sophisticated set of issues."
+Williams considers it accomplished apologetics due to the mere fact that it stirs debates.
+Williams rejects the consensus of mainstream Bible scholars as irrelevant for conservative believers.
+Hence, the apologetic argument is valid, since it convinces conservative Christians.
+Williams argues that, taking the Bible at face value, Jesus did claim to be God.
+Williams thinks that scholars who do not take the Bible at face value are naturalistic skeptics.
+Williams stated "Lewis did not present the Trilemma as a proof of the deity of Christ as such", i.e. Lewis just clarified the options.